Marijuana Detox: How to Detox from Weed & How Long Will It Take?

 When too much weed is consumed at a given time, people can experience hallucinations, delusions, and even psychosis.
 The effects of weed usually set in after 30 minutes to one hour of ingesting it and can last for a few hours at a time.

-NIDA explains that long-term term negative effects of chronic marijuana use are a concern.
-Particularly when used by teenagers, weed can impair thinking, memory, and important learning functions that form connections in the brain.
-Researchers are still trying to understand if any sustained long-term damage is caused by marijuana misuse, but they have already observed examples of lowered I Q in adults who used weed since they were young.
+NIDA explains that long-term negative effects of chronic marijuana use are a concern.
+Particularly when used by adolescents, weed can impair thinking, memory, and important learning functions that form connections in the brain.
+Researchers are still trying to understand if any sustained long-term damage is caused by marijuana misuse, but they have already observed examples of lowered IQ in adults who used weed since they were young.3

 It is also dangerous for women to use marijuana while pregnant.
-Marijuana use by pregnant women has been linked to low birth weight as well as brain and behavioral problems in the baby.
+Marijuana use by pregnant women has been linked to low birth weight, premature birth, and other negative impacts.5

 While a life-threatening overdose of marijuana has never been reported, it is possible to overdose to the level of experiencing extreme symptoms, such as anxiety and paranoia.
 People occasionally end up in an emergency room when they have a psychotic reaction to marijuana.
 Likewise, extreme dizziness that leads to nausea and vomiting can causes people to seek medical treatment.

-Detox from weed comes with a handful of withdrawal symptoms that can make it difficult to quit.
+Detox from weed comes with a handful of withdrawal symptoms that can make it difficult to quit (or more likely to relapse without the proper support in place).
 Some marijuana withdrawal symptoms include:

-There are currently no medical treatments available to support someone detoxing from weed, though there are many detox programs out there that can treat individual symptoms and provide support.
-Behavioral interventions and personal therapy have been successful in helping those trying to get and stay sober.
+Some pharmacological interventions help in the treatment of cannabis withdrawal, including CB receptor agonists and other drugs that may be used to address specific withdrawal symptoms, such as anxiety.6 Behavioral interventions and personal therapy have been successful in helping those trying to get and stay sober.
 In an outpatient or inpatient detox program, medical professionals can provide medications to treat withdrawal symptoms, such as nausea or headaches, in order to aid the detox process.
-Doctors may also recommend patients gradually taper off their weed use in hopes of making withdrawal symptoms less severe.
+Doctors may also recommend patients gradually taper down the amount of weed that they use in hopes of making withdrawal symptoms less severe.

 The greatest risk of detoxing from weed on your own is relapse.
 Withdrawal symptoms can be uncomfortable, and without a strong support network in place, the urge to use more weed can be overwhelming.
 When you choose to detox in a treatment facility, you have the support of peers and healthcare professionals to see you through this difficult transition period.

-Fortunately, the physical risks of detoxing from weed are not extreme.
-Dehydration, nausea, and vomiting are the greatest symptoms to be aware of.
+Fortunately, the physical risks of detoxing from weed are typically not as extreme as other drugs.
+Stomach issues (such as nausea and vomiting) and subsequent dehydration are the greatest symptoms to be aware of.
 Taking extra precautions to keep yourself hydrated or having a close friend nearby to monitor these physical symptoms are good safeguards to have in place.

 In addition to weathering the physical symptoms of withdrawal, many people experience a psychological adjustment to becoming sober.
 Oftentimes, feelings of anxiety and depression can present following physical detox.
 When detoxing by yourself at home, it can be difficult to try and navigate these feelings.
 At a comprehensive treatment facility, mental health professionals can help you address these feelings in a healing and constructive manner.